 LIGHTING

 Electricians are expensive…there is just no way around it.
 Expect to pay between $100-125 an hour for the first truck with one or two guys.
 If you have a bigger job and need a larger crew, the second truck is usually between $75-90 an hour for an additional 2-3 guys.
 I love the lights I found for the exterior.
-I think they are a perfect transitional fixture between traditional and modern, which is just the touch the exterior needed.
-These are the wall lights and this chandelier/lantern is the porch light.
+I think they are a perfect transitional fixture between traditional and modern, which is just the touch the exterior needed. and is the porch light.

 Overall, the construction on the exterior (minus the windows) was fairly easy in the sense that it didn’t disrupt normal life.
 It is easy to live with exterior work going on…just wait until the party moves inside. 😉